FlorianDue/swap-it-execution-engine/documentation/source/DispatcherConfiguration.rst

        | :ref:`Data Types` for each type provided in this type list.
    * - self.config_dispatcher()
      - function
-     - Configurates the dispatcher for the Execution Engine
+     - Configurate the dispatcher for the Execution Engine

 .. _DispatcherInterface Setter functions: